The Utah Amateur Radio Club operates an IRLP node

 UARC system.
 The current code is printed on the inside front cover of

-For new members, it can also be obtained by calling one of the
+For new members, it can also be obtained by contacting one of the

 You may also want to consult the manual for your radio if